shantoroy/shantoroy.github.io/_posts/2021-06-05-write-a-reverse-proxy-in-python-part-02-servers.md

-in the [previous post](https://shantoroy.com/network/write-a-reverse-proxy-server-in-python/), we have coded the `reverse proxy server` in python.
+In the [previous post](https://shantoroy.com/network/write-a-reverse-proxy-server-in-python/), we have coded the `reverse proxy server` in python.
 In this post, I will cover the server code for the servers in a pool waiting to process user data.

 ### Required Modules
 As usual, we need the similar modules that we required to build a reverse proxy server.
 I only add a new module here: `hashlib`.
 This module is used for hashing a particular data.
 In our setup, we will use `sha1` hashing algorithm to hash user payload and return the digest back to the user via reverse proxy.